MicrosoftDocs/iis-docs/iis/troubleshoot/diagnosing-http-errors/how-to-use-http-detailed-errors-in-iis.md

 ---
-title: "How to Use HTTP Detailed Errors in IIS 7.0 | Microsoft Docs"
+title: "How to Use HTTP Detailed Errors in IIS 7.0"
 author: rick-anderson
 description: "Every Web-Site Administrator or Web Developer has seen '404 - File not found', '401 - Unauthorized' or '500 - Server Error' messages in his browser.
-This ar..." ms.author: iiscontent
-manager: soshir
-ms.date: 12/12/2007
-ms.topic: article
-ms.assetid: 33897393-97b8-4ee1-836f-25b1348dc3a3
+This ar..." ms.date: 12/12/2007 ms.assetid: 33897393-97b8-4ee1-836f-25b1348dc3a3
-ms.technology: iis-troubleshoot
-ms.prod: iis
 msc.legacyurl: /learn/troubleshoot/diagnosing-http-errors/how-to-use-http-detailed-errors-in-iis
 msc.type: authoredcontent
 ---